TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-depmfa.md

 ## **Recommended steps**

-Currently MFA(Multi-Factor Authentication) is not supported for Apple DEP enrollment.
-Please disable MFA to allow users to enroll devices.
+Currently mfa(multi-factor authentication) is not supported for apple dep enrollment.
+Please disable mfa to allow users to enroll devices.